mstfknn/llm-router/README.md

 ## Why not LiteLLM?

-LiteLLM's PyPI package was hit by a supply chain attack in March 2026 (TeamPCP, CVE-2025-26399) — versions containing a credential stealer were published.
-Not usable in pentest environments.
+LiteLLM's PyPI package was hit by a supply chain [attack](https://securitylabs.datadoghq.com/articles/litellm-compromised-pypi-teampcp-supply-chain-campaign/) in March 2026 — versions containing a credential stealer were published.

 ## Architecture